 Throughout the admissions process, prospective students are apprised of the instructional delivery systems and technologies used in the blended programs and are informed of the technical competencies and equipment required to complete the online portions in the program.
-Students enrolled in the blended programs MUST have access to a computer and the internet in order to effectively participate and successfully complete the courses with an online component.
-Cell phone apps may not facilitate full participation and cannot solely be relied upon for completing assignments.
+Students enrolled in the blended programs must have access to a computer and the internet in order to effectively participate and successfully complete the enrollment process.
 Prior computer experience and word processing knowledge provides a solid foundation for online course success.